louvrmat000/Portfolio/Personal project portfolio.md

 https://www.dummies.com/home-garden/hobby-farming/raising-goats/how-to-take-your-goats-temperature-pulse-and-respiration/

-There are about 172,890 thousand buffaloes on Earth that breathe at an average of 15 breaths per minute.
+There are about 175 million buffaloes on Earth that breathe at an average of 15 breaths per minute.
 15 (breathing rate of buffaloes) / 20 (breathing rate of humans) = 0.75.
 Since there is half tree per human: 0.5 (tree per human) x 0.75 (increase of breathing rate between buffaloes and humans) = 0.375 (tree per buffalo).
-172,890,000 (number of buffaloes) x 0.375 (tree per buffalo) = 64,833,750 or 64.83375 million trees (for every buffalo on Earth).
+175,000,000 (number of buffaloes) x 0.375 (tree per buffalo) = 65,625,000 or 65.625 million trees (for every buffalo on Earth).

 https://en.wikipedia.org/wiki/List_of_even-toed_ungulates_by_population